SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway.md

 The protocol to access the backend pools over.
 Must be either Http or Https.
 Defaults to http if not specified.

+probe: (optional) object

+Configures a probe for the backend

 cookieBasedAffinity: (optional) string